Does your company curate, analyse, and display social media feeds?

 All of us have competitors that do a great job on social media channels.
 With social media aggregators, you can create a page for your team to track and learn from them and compare how different types of posts perform on social media channels.
 Of course, your competitors have their own unique tone of voice, and often slightly different customer base, but don't waste a great opportunity to learn from others.

 You don't have competitors?
 Lucky you!
 In that case, set up feeds gathering content from some of the best companies across different industries.
-For example, you can store the posts by any public Facebook Page and analyse their performance.
+For example, you can store and display any public Facebook Page, and analyse the Page performance.

 6. Promote employee advocacy programs

 Employee advocacy programs are one of the best ways to raise your employer profile and brand recognition.
 Some industries struggle to attract new talent, and retention rate might be low.
 With employee advocacy programs on social media, authentic content by employees is distributed to their network and friends.